jdmar3-comp426/a99-bruhmoment/README.md

 backend.pdf: details complete workings of the backend (look here for detailed explanations on backend work)

+/lambda: folder that contains the python code for each of the lambda functions used in the backend

 create_account.js: holds the script with the signup api call as well as the call to create a score for a user, stores username in local storage

 game_script.js: holds the scripts needed to generate a word as well as update user score.
 Runs the hangman game through a variety of different functions.